aryanmishracodes/aryanmishracodes/README.md

 ### 🔗 Connect with me:
 [LinkedIn](https://www.linkedin.com/in/realaryanmishra/)

-### ⚡ Fun Fact:
-I love exploring new tech and solving coding challenges.
+### ⚡ I love exploring new tech and solving coding challenges.
 Also, I'm a firm believer in the power of open source to change the world! 💻

 ---